7 Benefits of IoT for Businesses

 Introduction to IoT

 The Internet of Things, better referred to as IoT, is a blanket term that describes the interconnection of devices, vehicles, buildings, etc., embedded with electronics, software, sensors, actuators, and network connectivity, enabling these objects to collect and exchange data.

 Not only does the data give control over the object’s environment, but it also provides information about the object’s state.
 It might be something simple as closing or opening a valve, measuring temperature or humidity levels, tracking inventory, or monitoring machinery.
-More complex applications include home automation, industrial manufacturing, healthcare, and transportation.
+More complex applications include home automation, industrial manufacturing, healthcare, renewable energy and transportation.

 How businesses are leveraging IoT?

 From improving customer service to increasing efficiency, there are several ways your company can leverage the IoT for business success.
 Here are some of the expected benefits to get you started:

 With IoT, your businesses can now provide 24/7 support to your customers via live chat, which has a set of preloaded smart responses.
 These responses are triggered when a customer mentions specific keywords or phrases during their conversation, making your customer service more responsive.

 Businesses can automate processes using IoT-enabled devices to monitor and analyze operations on the factory floor.
 For example, if a machine breaks down, a sensor could send out an alert so that maintenance can come to fix it immediately.
 Another example is if a product needs to be picked up from one location and delivered to another, IoT can help ensure delivery happens at the right time and place.

 IoT can make your office more efficient.
 For instance, if a printer runs out of paper, a sensor can automatically order more paper before the employee even notices.
 Similarly, if an employee leaves early, the system can notify management that they need to fill in for them.